 Schedule for a Free Consultation to Discuss Your Car Accident Situation

-The Law Office of John J. Leppler has investigated several cases where we needed eyewitness statements and testimony to win for their clients.
+Leppler Injury Law has investigated several cases where we needed eyewitness statements and testimony to win for their clients.
 Don’t go it alone; you will need the assistance of an experienced personal injury attorney to ensure that you receive the compensation you are entitled to.
 Let John Leppler fight for the compensation you deserve.
 Call our firm at (443) 955-1989 for a free consultation and case review.